-Canonical tags and 301 redirects are two methods that can be used to help ensure that a website’s content is properly indexed and ranked by search engines.
-These methods can help prevent issues such as duplicate content, which can negatively impact a website’s search engine optimization (SEO).
+Every SEO specialist knows that indexing issues can be a real pain.
+Thus, we always need to know how to fix them and make sure that our pages rank properly by search engines.
+Canonical tags and 301 redirects are two methods that can be used to help ensure that a website’s content is properly indexed.
+These methods can help prevent issues such as duplicate content, which can negatively impact a website’s search engine optimisation (SEO).

 Reach out to our agency for help